-Richard is a Principal Research Software Development Engineer at Microsoft Research Cambridge, where he is part of the Systems and Networking group.
+Richard is a Principal Research Software Engineer Lead at Microsoft Research Cambridge, where he is part of the Systems and Networking group.
 His research interests include performance analysis of distributed systems, operating systems and networking.
 Richard has also done some work on computer security mitigations, and he is currently particularly interested in data-centre scale storage.

 Richard occasionally hosts interns, especially those excited by contributing to working prototypes; if you are interested please apply using the standard intern tool.

 Richard did his Bachelor and Doctorate degrees at the University of Cambridge.
 He started his career as a Research Fellow at the University of Cambridge Computer Laboratory and then as faculty member at the University of Glasgow Department of Computing Science.
 He returned to Cambridge to join the Microsoft Research laboratory in January 2000.